Zebra and Quagga Mussels

 (Dreissena polymorpha, Dreissena bugensis)

-Habitat: freshwater environments, including lakes, rivers, and human-made waterbodies.
-Will colonize surfaces including rocks, boats, docks, other aquatic plant & animal species, and infrastructure such as water intake pipes.
+Freshwater environments, including lakes, rivers, and human-made waterbodies.
+Zebra and Quagga Mussels can colonize surfaces including rocks, boats, docks, other aquatic plants and animals, and infrastructure such as water intake pipes.

 Zebra mussels are filter feeders that will attach themselves to any solid surfaces touching infested waterways, such as boats, docks, rocks, plants, and native mussels.
 The females can produce up to 1 million eggs per breeding season, and the free-swimming veligers (larvae) can float in the water column for up to a month before attaching to available surfaces, colonizing in densities of up to 700,000 individual mussels per m2.